FriendsOfSymfony/FOSRestBundle/README.md

 ## Routes naming

-RestBundle uses REST path to generate route name.
-It means, that URL:
+RestBundle uses REST paths to generate route name.
+This means, that URL:

     [PUT] /users/{slug}/comments/{id}/vote

-will become route with name:
+will become the route with the name:

     vote_user_comment

-For further examples, see comments of controllers code above.
+For further examples, see comments of controllers in the code above.

 ### Naming collisions

-Sometimes, routes auto-naming will lead to route names collisions, so RestBundle route collections provides a `name_prefix` (`name-prefix` for xml) parameter:
+Sometimes, routes auto-naming will lead to route names collisions, so RestBundle route collections provides a `name_prefix` (`name-prefix` for xml and @rest:NamePrefix for annotations) parameter:

     # src/Acme/HelloBundle/Resources/config/users_routes.yml
     comments: